Tips on exercise during and after pregnancy.

 Helpful guides and tips on pre/post-natal support.

-Diastasis Recti (DR) is when the rectus abdominal muscles have stretched apart due to thinning of the linea alba connective tissue.
+Diastasis Recti (DR) is when the rectus abdominal muscles have stretched due to thinning of the linea alba -connective tissue.
 This does not necessarily mean that the connective tissue between the abs is torn.
 There may have been some micro tearing, but usually it is just thinned, weakened and stretched out.
-Large tears may occur and can cause hernias.
+Tears may occur and can cause hernias.
 Diastasis Recti is technically a separation of 3 or more fingerwidths.

-Most women get some degree of abdominal separation (usually 2 fingerwidths) after pregnancy.
-Women are told the tissue can heal on its own, and while they can happen for some, it does not address the lack of core coordination, strength and stability from being stretched out for nine months.
-Many women have genetically weaker connective tissue and thus, getting abdominal separation to heal on its own is can be very difficult.
+All women get some degree of DR or abdominal separation by 35 weeks of pregnancy.
+Women are told the tissue can heal on its own, and while it can happen for some, it does not address the lack of core/pelvic floor strength and coordination that occurs from being stretched for nine months.
+Reconditioning the core or ReCORE is recomended for all women postpartum, regardless of degree of seperation.
+Genetic connective tissue and thus, getting abdominal separation to heal on its own is can be very difficult.
 Connective tissue needs a few things to heal well (blood flow, consistency and load)

 Plus the latest news and exercise tips!